killkoc/TabsTableWidget/README.md

 - **switchTab**: This function switches to a tab.
 It takes the DOM element representing the tab and the index of the tab as parameters.

 - **createTableHTML**: This function generates the HTML for a table.
 It takes an array of data and a boolean indicating whether the header should be rounded as parameters and returns the HTML string for the table.
+When are headers are empty, no HTML is generated for the Table headers.

+- **getHeaders**: This function maps the keys of a row to an array of header objects.
+It sets default values for the alignment and text color, and updates these values based on any alignment or color tags in the header.

+- **getRowHTML**: This function generates the HTML for a row in a table.
+It starts with an opening `<tr>` tag, adding a class for alternate rows, and generates the HTML for each cell in the row.

+- **getCellHTML**: This function generates the HTML for a cell in a table.
+It handles different cases based on the cell value and any tags in it.

 - **displayNoDataMessage**: This function displays a message indicating that no data could be found.
+It sets the container's content to an error message.

+- **DOM Event Listener**: When the document is loaded, all widgets of type 'ttmTabsWidget' and 'ttmTableWidget' are initialized.
+This is done by adding an event listener to the `DOMContentLoaded` event.
+The event listener function gets all elements with the class 'ttmTabsWidget' or 'ttmTableWidget', and for each element, it calls the `ttmCreateGSTWidget` function to create a widget.

 ## Special Tags